sysrpl/Codebot.Web/README.md

 </html>
 ```

-To make this work your handler would need to have a property named CurrentUser:
+To make this work your handler class would need to have a property named CurrentUser:

 ```csharp
     public User CurrentUser { get; private set; }